 28dB => deep indoor penetration

-UE – UE propagation
+UE – UE propagation [necessary?]

 IEEE 802.11 “Model C” [23], reference ECC Report 131 [24], for “NLoS” in Hot Spot environments.

 For the studies of UE to UE using IEEE_C propagation model it was agreed to use an attenuation of 0db before and 10 dB after the break point for the scenario between Macrocell and Picocell.
 For Picocell scenarios a break point of 10m was agreed.